-KEFI Minerals in the Kingdom of Saudi Arabia
+KEFI in the Kingdom of Saudi Arabia

-In 2009, KEFI formed the Gold and Minerals Joint Venture Company ("G&M") in Saudi Arabia with local Saudi partner Abdul Rahman Saad Al-Rashid & Sons Company Limited ("ARTAR"), to explore for gold and associated metals in the Arabian Shield.
-To date, the G&M has conducted preliminary regional reconnaissance and lodged 30 Exploration Licence Applications (ELAs), of which four have been granted.
-Two of the granted ELs were relinquished in May 2014.
+In 2009, KEFI formed G&M in Saudi Arabia with local Saudi partner Abdul Rahman Saad Al-Rashid & Sons Company Limited ("ARTAR"), to explore for gold and associated metals in the

+Arabian Shield.
+KEFI has a 40% interest in the G&M and is the operating partner.
+To date, the G&M has conducted preliminary regional reconnaissance and has had five Exploration Licences ("EL") granted, including Jibal Qutman and the recently granted "Hawiah EL" that contains over 5km of outcropping gossans developed on VMS altered and mineralised rocks.